FDonati/fdonati.github.io/content/authors/admin/_index.md

     date_start: 2017-05-22
     date_end: 2023-04-15
     summary: |
       This thesis investigates how the assessment of circular economy (CE) at the macro-economic level can be facilitated and promoted⁠.
-First, a study on the socio-economic environmental impacts of international agricultural supply chain is presented to better exemplify how Multi-Regional Environmental Extended Input-Output (MR EEIO) data can be used to support policy making⁠.
-Then, a Python software package (pycirk) and methods for standardized and replicable CE scenarios are presented with a case study on the global environmental and socio-economic impacts CE strategies⁠.
-The thesis also presents an easy to use and open-source web-based tool for CE scenario construction and analysis (RaMa-Scene)⁠.
-Through these studies, MR EEIO appears to be an adequate tool to assess CE scenarios⁠.
-However, the implementation of CE interventions will require a variety of micro-level changes across the current international production and consumption system and in many cases more detailed data is required than what is currently available in existing MR EEIO databases⁠.
-Data availability for CE assessment could be increased through the use of Computer-Aided Technologies and Artificial Intelligence methods in combination with Life Cycle Inventory modelling and MR EEIO databases, but this is only one potential way forward⁠.
-In fact, the industrial ecology and circular economy communities have many opportunities ahead to improve data collection practices by leveraging digital technologies and artificial intelligence methods⁠.
-However, coordination in these scientific communities is needed to ensure that the full potential of these technological developments is harvested for the benefit of a sustainable circular economy and society⁠.
+It presents methods and software to perform at the macro-economic level and provides analyses for how data availability for circularity assessment can be expanded.
     button:
       text: 'Software and data for circular economy assessment'
       url: 'https://scholarlypublications.universiteitleiden.nl/handle/1887/3594655'